 Town hall meetings, and other company-wide all-hands discussions, are great for getting everyone in your organization together at the same time to share important business updates, strategy decisions, big customer wins and progress toward company-wide goals.
 But with more employees working remotely than ever before, it may be impossible to get all your staff together in the same physical place.
 Thankfully, video conferencing makes it relatively easy to host and run virtual town hall meetings.
 Employees get many of the same benefits of an in-person event, like the face-to-face interaction, with the bonus of being able to attend the town hall from anywhere in the world.
 Additionally, virtual town halls give you the ability to easily share content, interact with the audience in new ways and record the discussion for playback later.

-With the ongoing uncertainty around the COVID-19 pandemic, virtual town hall meetings are more important than ever.
+Until the reopening of many offices in the United States among other countries and with the ongoing uncertainty around the COVID-19 pandemic, virtual town hall meetings are more important than ever.
 They’re a valuable way for employees to hear from leaders, create a sense of community and reinforce the company’s mission, goals, values and culture.
 In this post, we provide tips and suggested tools for hosting useful and engaging virtual town hall meetings.

 What Are Virtual Town Hall Meetings?